Q.1. Select the correctly written scientific name of Mango, which was first described by Carolus Linnaeus.

 (d) Mangifera Indica

-According to binomial nomenclature the first word denoting the genus starts with a capital letter while the specific epithet starts with a small letter.
+Solution: According to binomial nomenclature, the first word denoting the genus starts with a capital letter while the specific epithet starts with a small letter.

 Example: Scientific name of mango is Mangifera indica.

-Name of the author appears after the specific epithet, i.e., at the end of biological name and is written in an abbreviated form.
+The author's name appears after the specific epithet, i.e., at the end of the biological name, and is written in an abbreviated form.